 - Stage 2: Model Prep and Analysis

 - Stage 3: Decision-Making

 - Stage 4: Implementation

 Stage 1 is preparing your staff and other key stakeholders for a successful planning process.
-During this phase, we are mobilizing the appropriate people and helping everyone understand the goals, timeframe, roles and responsibilities, expected outcomes, and general process to get from where we are right now to the end product – a multi-year financial plan ready for implementation.
+During this phase, we mobilize the appropriate people and help everyone understand goals, timeframe, roles and responsibilities, expected outcomes, and general process to get from where we are now to the end product – a multi-year financial plan ready for implementation.